 Post exercise immunosuppression (PEIS) and endurance athletes

 You’re in the best shape of your life, so why do you keep getting ill?
 You may be suffering from Post Exercise Immunosuppression (PEIS) where hard training knocks out your immune system.
-The good news is, you can beat it with these simple tips
+Beat it with these three simple tips

 The harder you train, the fitter you become.
 Sleep patterns improve, stress levels drop and you go about your daily life with a spring in your step.
 Better still, you see your race times dropping.
 Life is peachy.

 But it isn’t always like this.
-Because despite being fitter than much of the population, many athletes still catch more colds than the average sofa surfing regular Joe.
+Because despite being fitter than much of the population, many athletes still get sick more often than the average sofa surfing regular Joe.
 What gives?

-The level of exercise involved has to be high though for PEIS to kick in.
+The level of exercise has to be high for PEIS to kick in.

 “PEIS is a genuine problem,” says Gareth Evans, sports scientist at the Porsche Human Performance Centre who deals with a number of elite endurance athletes.